jmbh/mgm/README.md

 # mgm

-The package provides provides a function to estimate the Markov Random Field (MRF) of a joint distribution over mixed data.
-For details see http://arxiv.org/abs/1510.06871 and http://arxiv.org/abs/1510.05677.
+The package provides functions to a) fit a mixed graphical model to data and b) to sample from a mixed graphical model including pairwise interactions.

 The stable version can be installed via CRAN: